Friday, 2 August 2024

 Following the meeting this week, the company has been tasked with a long list of further work – some of which you might have thought should have been done before the application was determined, not afterwards – including supplying more accurate topographical surveys showing the exact position of tree trunks, hedgebanks, levels etc, supplying an accurate tree survey showing the results of tree root investigations and the actual root spread of all the mature trees to be retained, providing further information on the new drainage ditch arrangements, assessing the impact of the work on the third party hedgebank and field entrance, assessing the extent and impact of tree removal on the splay to Exeter Road, etc.

 Aggregate Industries is already halfway through the three years it has to implement the permission, granted 5 January 2023.
-The modifications on Birdcage Lane are but one of the obstacles that Aggregate Industries must overcome.
+The modifications on Birdcage Lane are but one of the obstacles the company must overcome.

 Aggregate Industries’ Straitgate update for July